 The Institute of Advanced Legal Studies is a unique institution, which has as its mission the promotion and support of legal research in its widest sense.
 At the heart of the Institute is the IALS Library – the national research library for law and one of the largest law research libraries in Europe.
 Doctoral researchers will therefore benefit from a rich collection of materials on the law of the UK, Commonwealth and European countries, the USA and EU, as well as other national jurisdictions, international and comparative law.
 The IALS Library also manages several legal archive collections, and is at the forefront of providing digital resources and online legal research tools.

 IALS is part of the School of Advanced Study (SAS) at the University of London, which is the only institution in the UK that is nationally funded to promote and facilitate research in the humanities.
 The nine member institutes of SAS – such as the Institute of Commonwealth Studies, the Institute of Historical Research, the Institute of Philosophy – provide a research base for an international community of scholars, which IALS research students will be able to benefit from.
 IALS research students will also be able to participate in the extensive research Events series organised by SAS institutes, Research Training, Fellowships, Networks and Collaborations, Digital Resources, Publication Services, and Library Resources.

 SAS is also part of the Bloomsbury Postgraduate Skills Network (BSPN), a shared skills training programme.
 The Network enables research students in participating institutions, including UCL, Birkbeck, and SOAS, to enhance their generic research and personal transferable skills and to meet students from different institutions.

-From autumn 2017, the School of Advanced Study will offer students with an appropriate topic and level of local resource the opportunity to undertake a PhD by distance learning.
+The School of Advanced Study offers students with an appropriate topic and level of local resource the opportunity to undertake a PhD by distance learning.
 More about Research Degrees by Distance Learning.